 Water chemistry: Properties of water, hydrological cycle, sources of water: groundwater and surface water resources, water balance, water pollution and management.

-Geochemistry: Atomic Structure and properties of elements, the Periodic Table; ionic substitution in minerals, redox reactions, thermodynamics, sedimentary environments.
+Geochemistry: Atomic Structure and properties of elements, abundance, distribution, and chemical elements and their isotope in earth, the Periodic Table; ionic substitution in minerals, redox reactions, thermodynamics, sedimentary environments.

 Cell Structure and Functions: Cell biology and cell totipotency.

-Bio-geochemical Cycles: Carbon cycle, nitrogen cycle, phosphorus cycle and hydrological cycle.
+Bio-geochemical Cycles: Carbon cycle, nitrogen cycle, phosphorus cycle, sulphur cycle and hydrological cycle.

 Theories of Evolution: Evolution of lithosphere, genetic drift, homologous and analogous organs, hydrosphere, atmosphere, biosphere, and cryosphere, life in Precambrian era.